Aktounsi/animate_logos/README.md

 ## Documentation and Usage

-Detailed documentation and usage instructions can be found in the [documentation](https://animate-logos.readthedocs.io/en/latest/).
+Detailed documentation and usage instructions can be found [here](https://animate-logos.readthedocs.io/en/latest/).